 Processing activity - we sometimes have a statutory requirement to consult our residents eg: for issues such as the local plan.
 Statutory consultations are bound by legal requirements, with strict rules on how they should be conducted.
-This Privacy Notice is supplemented by the Privacy Notice for Planning Policy and the Privacy Notice for Planning Services.
+This Privacy Notice is supplemented by the Privacy Notice for Planning Strategy and the Privacy Notice for Planning Services: Development Management.

 There is also a range of other non-statutory reasons that we might want to run a consultation exercise or survey.

 - to improve planning, policy and decision making

 - to access new information, ideas and suggestions

 - to encourage greater participation in our activities

 - to shape our activities around residents’ needs and aspirations

 Non-statutory consultations have no legal status, but do enable us to hear from a representative cross-section of the population.
 We identify the people or groups who are likely to be affected by, or have an interest in, the focus of the consultation or survey eg: older people, younger people, people from different ethnic backgrounds, people on low incomes, people with disabilities, homeless people, travellers, migrant workers, faith groups etc.

 Information requirements - we may ask for your name, address, organisation name (if relevant), phone number and email (business or personal) address so that we can contact you: